gvwilson/thirdbit/_posts/2019/2019-03-12-reviewing-lessons.md

 The difference,
 we concluded,
 is reading a paper or some code is a faithful simulation of how that material is meant to be consumed.
-People read papers---that's why they exist---and computers read and execute code, so reading and (mentally) executing it is an accurate re-creation of how it's meant to be used.
+People read papers—that's why they exist—and computers read and execute code, so reading and (mentally) executing it is an accurate re-creation of how it's meant to be used.

 But slides aren't meant to be read: